-Does this financial product have a sustainable investment objective? • • 🗆 Yes ● ◯⊠ No It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objection in economic activities that do not qualify as environmentally sustain- able under the EU Taxonomy tive in economic activities that qualify as environmentally sus- tainable under the EU Taxon- omy □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Tax- onomy It will make a minimum of sustainable investments with a social objective: % with a social objective It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? [⋈] No It will make a minimum of sustain- able investments with an environ- mental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable invest- ment, it will have a minimum proportion in economic activities that qual- ify as environmentally sustainable under the EU Taxonomy of 51.00% of sustainable investments with an environmental objective in economic activities that qual- in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy ify as environmentally sustaina- ble under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxon- omy ⊠ with a social objective It will make a minimum of sustaina- ble investments with a social ob- jective: % It promotes E/S characteristics, but will not make any sustainable invest- ments.